Updated On: November 13, 2023 by Ciaran Connolly

 - Funeral reception at a local pub or restaurant

 Of course, this is intended to be a fully comprehensive summary of the process.
 Many people leave out certain elements or follow their own traditions, which is entirely expected.

 Food and Beverages of the Irish Wake

-The main activities of the Irish wake are enjoying the food and drinks while telling stories.
+The main activities of the Irish wake are enjoying the food and drinks while telling stories about the deceased.
 While people enjoy their time together, pictures of the deceased are usually on display.
-The reason behind this tradition is giving room for the guests to remember things about the departed and share them.
+The reason behind this tradition is to give room for the guests to remember things about the departed and share them.

 Who is the Banshee?

 The name Banshee derives from the Irish words ‘bean sí‘ from the old Irish ‘bean síde’.
 This literally translates to ‘female fairy‘.
 The Aos sí were the fairy people of Ireland originally known as Celtic Gods and Goddesses.
 It is believed that most Irish deities retreated underground to the Otherworld.
 Over time, their descendants became the fairies of Ireland.

 Some regions picture the Banshee as an attractive young woman, while others believe she is a mysterious old woman.
 Either way, she is a female spirit who weeps and wails.